Who are the men that pick for scraps amongst the ruins at the end of history?

 Look at the Liver King.

-But what happened with the Liver King?
+And what happened with the liver king?

-I don't follow what hasn't happened.
+I don't follow how seriously.

 Yeah, I think he's.